 8. Be aware of The female athlete triad

 This syndrome has been getting more attention as of late, and it affects girls who play sports.
-It occurs when an athlete, typically female, is consuming less energy (food) than she is expending (sports) and it can have dangerous and long lasting health consequences.
-The triad is disordered eating, that can often lead to anorexia, missed or abnormal menstrual periods, and Osteopenia, which is a decrease in the amount of calcium and phosphorus in the bone.
-This can cause bones to be weak and brittle and increases the risk for broken bones.
+It occurs when an athlete, typically female, is consuming less energy (food) than she is expending (sports) and it can have dangerous and long-lasting health consequences.
+The triad is disordered eating, which can often lead to anorexia, missed or abnormal menstrual periods, and Osteopenia, which is a decrease in the amount of calcium and phosphorus in the bone.
+This can cause bones to be weak and brittle and increases the risk of broken bones.
 Often parents have no idea this is occurring until after it’s become a serious health problem.
 The good news is that more and more coaches are being trained to be aware of the signs and parents must also be heeding the warning signs for early prevention.

 It’s the number one way to reduce stress.
 It’s free and can be done ANYWHERE.
-If kids can learn to stop and take 5 deep breaths consistently throughout the day or when they are feeling anxious or stressed it will be a life long skill that will help with anxiety, depression, energy, metabolism, and their overall health.
+If kids can learn to stop and take 5 deep breaths consistently throughout the day or when they are feeling anxious or stressed it will be a lifelong skill that will help with anxiety, depression, energy, metabolism, and their overall health.
 This has been scientifically proven.